Get free access to

 If you use Yandex, Bing or google alternative search engine, there is one more way to see cache.
 Besides google`s help, you can also see how exact web page looked like in a specific period of time.
 Web Archive is a non-profit organization that collects saved copies of websites, different graphics, videos and so on.
 The primary goal is providing long-term archiving of material which was collected in a free access for all internet users.
 It saves all the copies of the oldest websites, which domain age is more than 20 years.
 For using it, you should:

-- Open web archive on any browser.
+- Open web archive on any browser (Google Chrome for example).

 - Type the web address you want to access and push ‘Go’.